· News

 He pointed to tools like noise-cancelling headphones and sensory-friendly workspaces to create a positive environment for employees on the autism spectrum.

-The DWP report noted that it would engage with the Recruitment and Employment Confederation (REC) to advise on how employers can remove barriers to recruiting autistic people.
+The DWP report noted that it would engage with the Recruitment and Employment Confederation (REC) and further invest in the Disability Confident Scheme and the Access to Work Programme to improve how people with autism experience work.

 The Buckland Review of Autism Employment was launched on 2 April 2023, and published on 28 February 2024.
 Led by Sir Robert Buckland MP in collaboration with autism charity, Autistica, the report consulted employers, autistic people, charities and specialist support groups to find how to improve the experience of autistic people at work.